redbonzai/starwars-node-ts-api/README.md

 > If I would have had more time I would have implemented a database to store the data when it is queried so as
 > to build my own PostgreSQL Star Wars API, and add to it.
 I didn't do that, but I created the following to show the intent:
 ### Created a database implementation on the api
+>The database connection is intended to be used with a ETL process that is not yet built.
+> Also, there is an ORM ( TypeOrm ) that will be part of this process.
+> The intention here: ONce the data model is built, then as an automated ETL process, check that a row doesn't exist, and persist.

 ```typescript
     import { Pool } from 'pg';